Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ### To use a Duet Tool Distribution Board instead of the Link board
 >You will not have VIN reverse polarity protection.{.is-warning}
-* Choose an output for the Tool Distribution Board to connect the INDX tool to
+* Choose an output on the Tool Distribution Board to connect the INDX tool to
-* Replace the 5A fuse in that position of the Tool Distribution Board with the 4A fuse for the Link board
+* Replace the 5A fuse in that position of the Tool Distribution Board with the 4A fuse from the Link board
 * Connect the power and data connectors of the supplied cable to the selected position on the Tool Distribution Board.
 If using a version 1.0 Tool Distribution Board then the connectors are compatible.
 If using a version 0.5 board then you will need to change the 2-pin PA connector on the cable to a 4-pin PH connector.
 * See the Tool Distribution Board instructions for generic instructions for connecting tool boards